Presidency of Kassym-Jomart Tokayev

-Presidency of Kassym-Jomart Tokayev began on 20 March 2019, when he assumed office shortly after resignation long-time President Nursultan Nazarbayev; as a Senate Chairman, Tokayev became the Presidential Designate in accordance to the Constitution and would serve as an acting head of state.
-After declaring snap presidential elections Tokayev, endorsed by Nazarbayev, become the candidate for the ruling Nur Otan party and swept 71% of the vote in the race, thus becoming officially the 2nd President of Kazakhstan.
-After being inaugurated on 12 June 2019, Tokayev pledged to uphold many of the previous policies by Nazarbayev and at the same time, continue and accelerate social and political reforms.
+The Presidency of Kassym-Jomart Tokayev began on 20 March 2019, when he assumed office shortly after the resignation of long-time President Nursultan Nazarbayev; as a Senate Chairman, Tokayev became the Presidential Designate in accordance with the Constitution and would serve as an acting head of state.
+After declaring snap presidential elections Tokayev, endorsed by Nazarbayev, become the candidate for the ruling Nur Otan party and swept 71% of the vote in the race, thus becoming officially the 2nd president of Kazakhstan.
+After being inaugurated on 12 June 2019, Tokayev pledged to uphold many of Nazarbayev's previous policies, and to continue and accelerate social and political reforms.

 Presidency

 On 9 April 2019, Tokayev announced early elections to be held on 9 June 2019.
 On 23 April, Tokayev became a candidate for president following his nomination by the Nur Otan party.
 During the campaign, Tokayev was mocked on social media for his use of photo manipulation software to erase his wrinkles and double chin from official photos.
 Tokayev was elected president of Kazakhstan on 9 June with 71% of the popular vote.
 He was congratulated by foreign heads of state such as Xi Jinping, Ilham Aliyev, Recep Tayyip Erdogan, Emomali Rahmon, and Sooronbay Jeenbekov.